-Not a lot of the people know that Lakshmana was extremely belligerent in nature.
-Contradictory to Rama’s calm and poised nature, Lakshmana was short-tempered and restless.
-Lakshmana is believed to the avatar of Lord Shesha hence by nature he is impulsive, dedicated, and short-tempered, he was one who could never bear anything wrong.
-When Lakshmana was born he cried relentlessly and only calmed down when he was kept beside Rama.
-The only person that could calm him down was Rama and he could never go against his brother’s words.
+Not many people know that Lakshmana was extremely belligerent.
+Lakshmana was short-tempered and restless, while Rama’s calm and poised nature.
+Lakshmana is believed to be the avatar of Lord Shesha; hence by nature, he is impulsive, dedicated, and short-tempered.
+He could never bear anything wrong.
+When Lakshmana was born, he cried relentlessly and only calmed down when he was kept beside Rama.
+The only person that could calm him down was Rama, and he could never go against his brother’s words.

-After Sugreev was appointed the king of Kishkindha, Sugreev was busy in his state responsibilities and didn’t pay heed in the search for Sita.
-This enraged Lakshmana and he decided to put the matters in his own hands and threatened Sugreev.
+After Sugreev was appointed the king of Kishkindha, Sugreev was busy with his state responsibilities and didn’t pay heed in the search for Sita.
+This enraged Lakshmana, who decided to put matters into his own hands and threatened Sugreev.
 Later, after Jamumant and others consoled him, he finally calmed down.
-Later when Bharat came to visit Rama in the forest Lakshmana almost raised his bow as he felt Bharat came to harm him.
+Later, when Bharat visited Rama in the forest, Lakshmana almost raised his bow as he felt Bharat came to harm him.
 He also threatened Parshuram during the Swayamvara of Goddess Sita.

 2. The Birth of Sita

 There was a severe drought in the Kingdom of Mithila at that time.
-Concerned the farmers and the local people, presented their sadness in front of King Janak.
-King Janak himself took this matter in his hands and decided to dig the barren land.
-While he dug the earth, he found Sita who was formed by the collected blood of Rishimunis.
-Janak didn’t have children so at once he accepted Sita as his daughter.
+Concerned, the farmers and the local people presented their sadness in front of King Janak.
+King Janak took this matter into his hands and decided to dig the barren land.
+While he dug the earth, he found Sita, who was formed by the collected blood of Rishimunis.
+Janak didn’t have children, so he accepted Sita as his daughter at once.

 There are many different versions of the story regarding the birth of Sita.